ebi-jdispatcher/webservice-clients/java/README.txt

   ant axis1-stubs

-Generate stubs for a specific service for a specific library, e.g. WSWUBlast:
+Generate stubs for a specific service for a specific library, e.g. WU-BLAST (SOAP):

   ant axis1-stubs-wublast